rainbowbismuth/fft-map-json/README.md

 - `surface_type_numeric` - The byte for the surface type, similar to `surface_type_numeric`.
 - `slope_height` - The height of the slope.

+Each starting location object has the following properties:

+- `x` & `y` - The coordinates of the tile this unit starts on. (**Currently missing which layer though!**)
+- `facing` - The direction the unit starts out facing, either 'North', 'East', 'South' or 'West'.
+- `team` - Either 'Player 1' or 'Player 2'
+- `unit` - Which unit on the team this starting location is for, starts at 0, goes up to 3 for 4 units total.

 ## Slope types